DIGITAL COSMETIC BONDING IN TORONTO

-Are you wanting to achieve the beautiful, harmonious smile you deserve but don’t want to remove or damage your natural tooth structure like with porcelain veneers?
-Then digital cosmetic bonding could be a great choice for you!
+Do you want to achieve the beautiful, harmonious smile you deserve but don’t want to remove or damage your natural tooth structure like with porcelain veneers?
+Then, digital cosmetic bonding could be an excellent choice for you!

 Digital cosmetic bonding uses a tooth-coloured composite resin material to enhance the appearance of teeth.
 It is a minimally invasive and affordable solution that can give you a beautiful, natural-looking smile.

 The procedure involves applying the composite resin to your teeth and shaping it to achieve the desired shape, size, and colour.
 The composite resin is then hardened with a special light and polished to give you a natural-looking, beautiful smile.